 If you sold the same house via Direct to Buyer, you’d only pay the $3,995 to Assist-2-Sell.

-Here’s an example of the fee structure for an Assist-2-Sell office in Tampa, FL, which is typical for many A2S offices:
+Here’s an example of the fee structure for an Assist-2-Sell office in Denver, CO, which is typical for many A2S offices:

 *Actual pricing structure may vary by location.

-While many Assist-2-Sell offices will follow the above flat-fee pricing model (or something similar), other offices will charge a reduced listing commission fee — for example, 1.5% of the home’s final purchase price (Jacksonville, FL).
+While many Assist-2-Sell offices follow the above flat fee pricing model (or something similar), other offices charge a reduced listing commission fee — for example, 1.5% of the home’s final purchase price.

-Long story short: while the savings and actual terms of service will vary by location, you’ll generally be paying between 1-2%.
+While the savings and actual terms of service will vary by location, you’ll generally pay a 1-2% listing fee.